 Fear no more.
 Open channel hydraulics is not as difficult as its reputation has made it out to be.
 There are two reasons why many civil engineers fear open channel hydraulics:

-1. They didn’t get enough training in college.
-They know what they don’t know.
+- They realize they didn’t get sufficient training in college.

 It’s Easier Than You Think